HelpBot Assistant

 Keyboard interaction

-The PDF Viewer component follows the keyboard interaction guidelines, making it easy for users of assistive technologies (AT) and those who rely solely on keyboard navigation.
-The following keyboard shortcuts are supported by the PDF Viewer component:
+The PDF Viewer component follows the keyboard interaction guidelines, making it accessible for users of assistive technologies and those who rely solely on keyboard navigation.
+The built-in keyboard shortcuts support common operations such as document navigation, zooming, searching, text selection, and annotation management.

 Press (Windows) Press (Macintosh) To do this